Finding Tide Pools in Florida

 Signage at Blowing Rocks Preserve shows tidal pools towards the end of the rock formations, what a fun beach to explore!
 As you enter onto the beach area after the boardwalk trail… you can go left to the sandy beach area or right where the amazing natural rock formations are.
 Keep going down towards the end where there are some tidal pools at low tide to check out!

-- Research is your friend: Bring a field guide or book with photos of Florida marine life to help you identify the creatures you’ll find!
+Research first: Bring a field guide or photos of Florida marine life to help identify creatures.

 Common Marine Life to See in Florida Tide Pools: